baskvava/react-interview-questions/README.md

 # What's the difference between Functional Components and Class Components
 If you only need to write a simple function without accessing any "state", it is the time to use Functional Components

-- Function Component (just like a javascript function)
+- Function Component (just like a javascript function) : Stateless
   - Props transfers into function can be directly render
   - without processing "state" or doing any "event handlers"
   - it accepts a "props" objects and returns a "React element"